-NVIDIA Blackwell Geforce RTX 50 Series Opens New World Of AI Computer Graphics
+NVIDIA Blackwell GeForce RTX 50 Series Opens New World of AI Computer Graphics

 Powered by the NVIDIA Blackwell architecture, fifth-generation Tensor Cores and fourth-generation RT Cores, the GeForce RTX 50 Series delivers breakthroughs in AI-driven rendering, including neural shaders, digital human technologies, geometry and lighting.

-The GeForce RTX 5090 GPU - the fastest GeForce RTX GPU to date - features 92 billion transistors, providing over 3,352 trillion AI operations per second (TOPS) of computing power.
-Blackwell architecture innovations and DLSS 4 mean the GeForce RTX 5090 GPU outperforms the GeForce RTX 4090 GPU by up to 2x.
+The GeForce RTX 5090 GPU — the fastest GeForce RTX GPU to date — features 92 billion transistors, providing over 3,352 trillion AI operations per second (TOPS) of computing power.
+The Blackwell architecture’s innovations and DLSS 4 mean the GeForce RTX 5090 GPU outperforms the GeForce RTX 4090 GPU up to 2x.

 NVIDIA DLSS 4 Boosts Performance by Up to 8x